-- improving the readability of the financial statements by reducing the level of detail included in relation to immaterial balances in separate note disclosures that does not add value to the primary users' understanding of agencies' financial results, in order to focus on material areas; - reducing financial statement preparation time due to the ability to use system solutions to assist with the identification of notes and line items that are material from those that may not be material, as well as reducing the size of the financial statements that need preparation and review; and - reducing the level of unnecessary work required during the audit process.
+- improving the readability of the financial statements.
+Readability improves when there is less detail included regarding immaterial balances and more of a focus is placed on material information; - reducing financial statement preparation time due to the ability to use system solutions to assist with the identification of notes and line items that are material from those that may not be material, as well as reducing the size of the financial statements that need preparation and review; and - reducing the level of unnecessary work required during the audit process.